Majalgaon Assembly constituency

-Majalgaon Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in western India.
+Majalgaon Assembly constituency (formerly Manjlegaon) is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in western India.

 Majalgaon (constituency number 229) is one of the six Vidhan Sabha constituencies located in the Beed district.
 It covers the entire Dharur and Wadwani tehsils and part of Majalgaon tehsil of this district.

 Majalgaon is part of the Beed Lok Sabha constituency along with all other Vidhan Sabha segments in this district, namely Georai, Parli, Beed, Ashti and Kaij.